dschadow/CloudSecurity/README.md

 A local [Vault](https://www.vaultproject.io/) server is required for the **config-client-vault** and the **config-server-vault** applications to work.
-Vault must be started on localhost with the [local configuration](https://github.com/dschadow/CloudSecurity/blob/develop/vault-local.conf) in the projects' oot directory:
+Vault must be started on localhost with the [local configuration](https://github.com/dschadow/CloudSecurity/blob/develop/vault-local.conf) in the projects' root directory:

     vault server -config vault-local.conf
     export VAULT_ADDR=http://127.0.0.1:8200